AnikaKofodPetersen/Afili/README.md

 * my_tree_collected_analysis_rerooted.nw: 	A phylogenetic tree in newick format of all phage-like elements and original phage(s).

-#### MANUAL DATABASE ALTERATIONS
-The user can make a custom database by using the add_db.py script.
-This can be done by running the script and specify the path to the fasta files, the path to the Afili/db folder and the name of the database.

-[-H --help  Show this help menu]

-[-F --fasta The path to the folder with your fasta or fasta.gz files]

-[-DB --database The path to the Afili db folder]

-[-N --name  The name of your custom database]

 ### SPECIFICATIONS
 [-h --help Help menu]